We develop scalable, robust and GMP-compliant manufacturing processes for recombinant proteins.

 “If you don’t know where you’re going… You will end up someplace else”.

-These are all critical drivers of economics.
-In fact, it is deemed crucial that all these parameters are evaluated carefully and mapped upfront, so that optimal output parameters and acceptable bandwidths are known and used to determine success or failure during process development (design space).
-We offer in silico cost modeling services and have an excellent track record in developing processes aligned with pivotal economic drivers.
-We have amassed a considerable portfolio of technologies and capabilities and this helps to reduce cost and timelines.
-For instance, we deploy our STEP® vectors to ensure high expression in stable mammalian cell lines.
-Also, we use our SCOPE® technology to rapidly manufacture high yield proteins in E. coli.
-In addition, we have developed different feed strategies to increase cell density thereby substantially increasing protein yield.
-We have identified novel resins and ligands that provide strong binding and allow for high purification recovery of the proteins.
-Finally, we have ample experience with product stability testing and can provide support in the selection of optimal formulation buffers.
+These are all critical drivers of the Cost of Goods.
+In fact, it is crucial that all these drivers are carefully evaluated, so that optimal output parameters and acceptable bandwidths are known.
+These parameters will then be used to determine success or failure during process development (design space).
+We offer in silico cost modeling services and have a long-standing track record in developing processes aligned with pivotal economic drivers.
+We have amassed a portfolio of technologies and capabilities that aid the reduction of the Costs of Goods and reduction of development timelines.

 To quote Lucius Seneca (Roman philosopher):